nipun-mehndiratta/Skillify/README.md

 1. Once logged in as an admin, access the admin dashboard.
 2. Manage existing courses and upload new courses.

-**User Features (Frontend to be implemented):**
+**User Features:**

-1. User registration and login (frontend in progress).
+1. User registration and login.
-2. Browse and purchase available courses (frontend in progress).
+2. Browse and purchase available courses.
-3. Manage purchased courses (frontend in progress).
+3. Manage purchased courses.
-4. Course streaming (feature in progress).
+4. Course streaming.

 **Course Uploading (Admin Feature):**